Final FEL Benefit Review

 The worker is responsible for reporting any material change in circumstances that occurs prior to 60 months.
 When there is a material change in circumstances prior to 60 months, whether reported on time or not, the WSIB may review and adjust the LOE benefit retroactive to the date of the change.

 When the WSIB reviews the FEL benefit after 60 months, the worker is responsible for reporting any material change in circumstances.
 Where there is a material change in circumstances, whether reported on time or not, the WSIB may review and adjust the payments for any time during the review period.
-Multiple reviews may be conducted during the review period, if warranted, see 22-01-02, Material Change in Circumstances - Worker.
+Multiple reviews may be conducted during the review period, if warranted, refer to 22-01-02, Material Change in Circumstances - Worker.

 Annual indexing